Grounding DINO-US-SAM: Text-Prompted Multi-Organ Segmentation in Ultrasound with LoRA-Tuned Vision-Language Models: Method

 All training was performed on an NVIDIA RTX 4090 GPU (24 GB RAM), and inference speed was benchmarked on a more affordable NVIDIA Titan V released in 2017 (12 GB RAM).
 The model was trained using 15 public ultrasound datasets across five organs (breast, thyroid, liver, prostate, and kidney).
 Each dataset was split into training (70\%), validation (20\%), and test (10\%), with the test sets withheld during model development to ensure evaluation on unseen data.

 LoRA fine-tuning was conducted using a batch size of 4 and a learning rate of $5 \times 10^{-4}$ with the AdamW optimizer~\cite{loshchilov2017decoupled} with weight decay of $1 \times 10^{-4}$.
 Only LoRA parameters were updated, whereas all other weights remained frozen.
 The training loss included focal loss for classification, L1 and GIoU for localization, and a contrastive alignment loss to optimize image-text correspondence.
 Early stopping was employed with a patience of 20 epochs based on validation loss to mitigate overfitting.
-All datasets were pooled during training, and data augmentations such as random flipping, resizing, padding, erasing, and cropping were applied.
+All datasets were pooled during training, and data augmentations such as random flipping (with a probability of 50\%), resizing (scale range: 0.8x to 1.2x), padding (up to 10\% of the image size), erasing (with a probability of 20\%, area ratio: 2–10\%), and cropping (covering 80–100\% of the original image) were applied.
 This led to a single, general-purpose model that was evaluated on all datasets (seen and unseen).